abhishek-kumar-code/Redfish_Public/Specification.md

 ### Protocol Version

-The Version of the SPMA Protocol supported by this specification is Version 1.0.
-Note that the protocol version is separate from the version of the resources or the version of the schema supported by them.
+The protocol version is separate from the version of the resources or the version of the schema supported by them.

 Each version of the SPMA protocol is strongly typed.
 This is accomplished using the URI of the SPMA service in combination with the resource obtained at that URI, called the ServiceRoot.

-The root URI for SPMA protocol version 1 shall be "/rest/v1".
+The root URI for this version of the SPMA protocol shall be "/rest/v1".

 While the major version of the protocol is represented in the URI, the major version, minor version and errata version of the protocol are represented in the Version property of the ServiceRoot resource, as defined in the Schema for that resource.
 The protocol version is a string of the form: